The problem with KPIs

-More specifically they want to be left alone by bosses who learnt how to do recruitment back in the days when the kind of training you can still buy from The REC was still relevant.
-Or worse, someone with less than 5 years experience who has adopted the same management style from that same boss.
+More specifically, they want to be left alone by managers who learnt how to do recruitment back in the days when the kind of training you can buy from the REC was still relevant.

 The big agencies aren’t ever going to change because they’re too drunk on their power and their size.
-Asking one of them to re-equip themselves to be able to double their profits would be like watching an oil tanker trying to do a three-point turn..
+Getting one of them to do anything different would be like watching an oil tanker trying to do a three-point turn.

 The directors of the smaller agencies have the lure of a newer car or an extension to the house to tempt them against reinvesting in some new thinking.